Eden Consulting Group Course Schedule

 All programs are limited in the number of applicants accepted, in order to maintain a high training ethic.
 Registrations will be based on a first come, first served basis and must be pre-paid in advance in order to secure a position.
 If your registration is not prepaid, you will be placed on a secondary list of applicants who will be contacted if positions are still open after the closing registration date.
 NOTE: Programs for officers bringing their dogs fill very rapidly.
 Once the slots are confirmed for each program, no further registrations will be accepted.

-INTERNATIONAL POLICE K9 CONFERENCE Austin, Texas April 7 - 12 inclusive Offering our Tactical Patrol Dog and K9 Supervisors Course
+INTERNATIONAL POLICE K9 CONFERENCE Modesto, CA April 6 - 11 inclusive Offering our Tactical Patrol Dog, Narcotics Detector Dog and K9 Supervisors Course

 Our reputation was built on the tactical training approach in our patrol dog programs.
 This program includes day and night tactical problems, tactical building entries, K9 deployment for felony car stops, live fire training, deployment in chemical munitions, German muzzle philosophies and techniques, legal updates, criminal psychological profiles and much more.
 Classroom events include lectures on liability concerns, K9 Officer Safety, Training Techniques and problem solving ideas.
 In many locations, depending on the host agency availability, helicopter deployments are also included in the training regimen.
 Some programs will also include our K9 trauma care program.